ramarlow/ramarlow.github.io/_pages/index.md

   - image_path: /assets/images/arm.png
     image_caption: "Fall 2021-2022"
     title: "Humanoid Robotic Arm"
-    excerpt: "Also as part of Wisconsin Robotics, this project's goal was mostly to move around and look cool.
-The first iteration was built almost entirely out of parts we salvaged from old projects, which pretty severely limited its strength and our design choices."
+    excerpt: "Also as part of Wisconsin Robotics, this project's goal was mostly to move around, interact with people or objects, and look cool."
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--warning"